-Decision makers in different parts of the supply chain have their own business objectives, and decentralized tools limit brands and retailers’ ability to control overarching business operations.
-This leads to lack of agility and collaboration — problems that the centralized Inspectorio platform addresses directly.
+Decision makers in different parts of the supply chain have their own business objectives, and decentralized tools limit brands' and retailers’ ability to control overarching business operations.
+This leads to a lack of agility and collaboration — problems the centralized Inspectorio platform addresses directly.

 How centralized supply chain management addresses these challenges